Venezuela's Chavez leads rival in latest poll

 "Capriles has continued to capitalize on Venezuela's growing social and economic problems, together with issues of governance related to Chavez' refusal to delegate powers to his vice president during his treatment."

-However, only one recent poll, by local firm Consultores 21, has put Capriles anywhere near Chavez, by placing him just 1 percentage point behind.
+However, only one recent poll, by local firm Consultores 21, has put Capriles anywhere near Chavez, just 1 percentage point behind.
 Three surveys earlier in March found Chavez's support at between 52 percent and 57 percent, versus 22 percent and 34 percent for Capriles.

 "The opposition needs to get the details of its message across better if they are going to persuade a high percentage of the undecideds."